BIMSBbioinfo/froehlich_uyar_et_al_2020/README.md

-The purpose of this repository is to provide the scripts that are used to produce the figures for the manuscript by Froehlich et al, 2020.
+The purpose of this repository is to provide the scripts that are used to produce the figures for the manuscript by Froehlich & Uyar et al, 2020.

 See the Biorxiv Preprint here:

 # CRISPR-DART pipeline results

-The targeted sequencing data of CRISPR-Cas9 treated and control samples were processed using the [CRIPSR-DART pipeline](https://github.com/BIMSBbioinfo/crispr_dart).
+The targeted sequencing data of CRISPR-Cas9 treated and control samples were processed using the [crispr-DART pipeline](https://github.com/BIMSBbioinfo/crispr_dart).

 ## Pipeline output